The Versatile Brenda Lee: Release, reception and singles

 The Versatile Brenda Lee was released on May 17, 1965, by Decca Records.
 The label distributed the album as a vinyl LP, offered in both mono and stereo formats.
 Six songs appeared on each side of the record.
 It was Lee's twelfth studio album in her career.
 The project was given mixed reviews by critics.
 It was reviewed favorably by Billboard magazine who noted the album proves how Lee "can win a teen audience with current pop material and equally appeal to the adult market".
-Meanwhile, Hi-Fi Stereo Review gave the album a less favorable response.
+Meanwhile, critic-composer Gene Lees of Hi-Fi Stereo Review gave the album a less favorable response.
 "She certainly is versatile, as the album title suggests; she can perform badly in more styles than anybody I can think of."
 AllMusic rated the album two out of five stars without a written review provided.
 The album's only single was "Truly, Truly True", which was first issued by Decca in March 1965.
 That year, the single rose to the number 54 position on the US Hot 100 and number nine on the US adult contemporary chart.